danilo-archive/bloodtest-diary/README.md

 ## Requirements

-For development, you will only need Node.js and npm installed on your environement.
+For development, you will only need Node.js and npm installed on your environment.

 ### Node and npm